-typecode description name path 'DATA' Arbitrary files.
+typecode description name path

+'DATA' Arbitrary files.
 Run-time name.
 Full path name in build.

-'BINARY' A shared library.
-Run-time name.
-Full path name in build.
-'EXTENSION' A binary extension to Python.
-Run-time name.
-Full path name in build.
+'BINARY' Full path name in build.

+'EXTENSION' Full path name in build.

 'OPTION' A Python run-time option.
 Option code ignored.

 The run-time name of a file will be used in the final bundle.
 It may include path elements, for example extras/mydata.txt.